damianhakert/damianhakert.github.io/source/posts/2016-08-22-gitlab-8-11-released.html.md

 ![Issue and Merge Request templates in GitLab 8.11](/images/8_11/templates.png)

-This should make it easier for everyone to submit good-looking feature requests, bug reports and merge requests.
+This should make it easier for everyone to submit good-looking feature requests, bug reports, and merge requests.

 > [See the documentation on templates](http://docs.gitlab.com/ce/user/project/description_templates.html)

 ## Slash Commands

-Inspired by chat tools, such as IRC, Hipchat, Mattermost and Slack, we've add our own version of slash commands to GitLab.
+Inspired by chat tools, such as IRC, Hipchat, Mattermost, and Slack, we've added our own version of slash commands to GitLab.
 This means you can quickly change labels, milestones, assignees and more by just writing a commment or by having a command when writing your merge request or issue.